Holcombe Burnell

-Holcombe Burnell is a civil parish in Devon, England, the church of which is about 4 miles west of Exeter City centre.
+Holcombe Burnell is a civil parish in the Teignbridge district, in Devon, England, the church of which is about 4 miles west of Exeter City centre.
 There is no village clustered around the church, rather the nearest village within the parish is Longdown.
 Only the manor house and two cottages are situated next to the church.
 The former manor house next to the church is today known as Holcombe Burnell Barton having subsequently been used as a farmhouse.
 The manor was in the historical Hundred of Wonford.
+In 2011 the parish had a population of 536.

 Church of St John the Baptist

 The church was dedicated originally to St Nicholas, mentioned in a charter dated 1150.
 In the 15th century the manor was acquired by a member of the Denys family of Orleigh in Devon, and the church was then substantially reconstructed.
 The church was restored in the Victorian era in 1843–1844, to the plans of the Exeter architect John Hayward with Henry Lloyd of Bristol.
-The north aisle was added at that time.
+The church was extended at the east end and the vestry added at that time.
 The church contains a rare Easter Sepulchre, situated on the north side of the chancel.
 The advowson of the church was acquired by the Bishop of Wells, which made it into a prebendary for one of its canons.
 The advowson was acquired by the Bishop of Exeter in about 1850.

 The altar is an ancient Spanish chest in carved oak from Culver House, one of the principal residences in the parish.
 The font is 15th century.
 There existed formerly next to the manor house a private chapel, demolished in the 18th century, the only remains of which are some stone blocks made into a mounting block by the church gate.